Terms of Service

 13. ACCESS TO YOUR CUSTOMER DATA OR USE OF THE SERVICES.
 Rackspace is not responsible to you for unauthorized access to your data or the unauthorized use of the Services unless the unauthorized access or use results from Rackspace's failure to meet its security obligations stated in the Agreement.
 You are responsible for the use of the Services by any employee of yours, any person to whom you have given access to the Services, and any person who gains access to your data or the Services as a result of your failure to use reasonable security precautions, even if such use was not authorized by you.

 14.1 We do not promise that the Services will be uninterrupted, error-free, or completely secure.
 You acknowledge that there are risks inherent in Internet connectivity that could result in the loss of your privacy, Customer Data, Confidential Information, and property.
-Rackspace has no obligation to provide security other than as stated in this Agreement.
+Rackspace has no obligation to provide security other than as stated in this Agreement or applicable Order.
 We disclaim any and all warranties not expressly stated in the Agreement, including the implied warranties of merchantability, fitness for a particular purpose, and noninfringement.
 You are solely responsible for the suitability of the service chosen, including the suitability as it relates to your Customer Data.
 The Services are provided AS IS, subject to any applicable Service Level Agreement (as described in Section 5 above).
 Any voluntary services we may perform for you at your request and without any additional charge are provided AS IS, including any services that are deemed Unsupported.

 14.2 Some of the services are designed to help you comply with various regulatory requirements that may be applicable to you.
 However, you are responsible for understanding the regulatory requirements applicable to your business and for selecting and using those services in a manner that complies with the applicable requirements.